zowe/docs-site/docs/user-guide/at-tls-configuration.md

 Note the setting `HandshakeRole`.
 This setting applies to core services which authenticate through certificates with each other.
 This setting allows the API Gateway to receive and accept X.509 client certificates from API Clients.

-For more granularity in the AT-TLS rules, separate the rules that need to support Client Certificate authentication (Discovery Service, Gateway Service) from the rest.
+For more granularity in the AT-TLS rules, separate the rules that need to support Client Certificate authentication (Discovery Service, Gateway Service) from the ones that do not (for example a rule covering API Gateway to an onboarded service).

 ### Outbound rules

 Outbound rules in this section allow Zowe services to communicate with each other and to other southbound services using HTTP.

-:::caution Important
+:::caution Important:
 Careful consideration needs to be set especially regarding which rules are to be configured to send a Client Certificate.
 Since configuration cannot be performed on a per-request basis it is essential not to configure the rule to send the Zowe Server certificate to the API Gateway or to a southbound service that supports X.509 Client Certificate authentication.
 Doing so will result in unintentionally authenticating the server ACID.

 :::